 This point obviously depends on the course topic that you’ve chosen, but things can get old or updated, such as facts, figures, definitions, statistics and other elements of your course.
 Make sure that you’re returning to your course, perhaps every six months, to make sure that your content is accurate and factual.

 Mary Walton is a blogger at Simple Grad, her website for college students.
-She works as a resume proofreader at Resume Writing Service and helps with content management at Australian Essayroo service.
+She works as a resume proofreader at Resume Writing Service.

 Reference herein to any specific commercial products, process, or service by trade name, trademark, manufacturer, or otherwise, does not constitute or imply an endorsement, recommendation, or favoring by Touro College.